GluuFederation/docs-ce-prod/3.1.3/source/docker/technical.md

 The following commands are supported by the container:

 -   [generate](https://github.com/GluuFederation/docker-config-init/tree/3.1.3#generate-command): The generate command will generate all the initial configuration files for the Gluu Server components.
+All existing config will be ignored unless forced by passing environment variable `GLUU_OVERWRITE_ALL`.

     The following parameters and/or environment variables are required to launch unless otherwise marked.

     Parameters: